sergiorbj/lets-vote/planning/phase-5-mobile-frontend.md

 - [ ] Login with valid email succeeds
 - [ ] Login with invalid email shows error
 - [ ] Loading state displays correctly

+**Feature Creation:**
+- [ ] Create feature form expands/collapses correctly
+- [ ] Title and description validation works
+- [ ] Can create a new feature successfully
+- [ ] New feature appears in dropdown after creation
+- [ ] New feature is auto-selected after creation
+- [ ] Form closes after successful creation

 **Voting Flow:**
 - [ ] Features load and display in dropdown